 Will I have to wait for an appointment?

 - The program is in high demand and available appointments fill up quickly.
 For information about the next available appointment email firstname.lastname@example.org.
 Please email us for fastest response.
 If you do not have access to email, please call 626.792.7151 ext.138 and leave a message.

 Is the surgery dangerous or painful for my pet?

-- Spaying and neutering are the most common surgeries performed on animals.
-Healthy pets are at very little risk and experience little to no pain.
-Pets are given anesthesia and do not feel the procedure.
-With a minimal amount of home care, pets will resume normal behavior in a couple of days.
+- Spaying and neutering are the most common surgeries performed on pet animals.
+Healthy pets are at very little risk.
+Pets are given anesthesia and pain medication for surgery to minimize any discomfort.

 Do I really need to fix my male cat or dog?
 I don’t want him to feel like less of a man.